jhershbe/jeep-air-down-esp32/README.md

-# ESP32 Air Pressure Web Interface
+# Jeep Air Down Web Interface

 This project provides a simple web-based interface for controlling and monitoring an air pressure system using an ESP32 running MicroPython and Microdot.
 The ESP32 acts as a WiFi access point and serves a mobile-friendly web app for real-time pressure readings.

 ---

 ## Features
-- ESP32 runs as a WiFi access point (default SSID: `ESP32-AirCtrl`, password: `esp32pass`)
+- ESP32 runs as a WiFi access point (default SSID: `JeepAirDown`, password: `emptyEveryPocket`)
 - Real-time air pressure sensor readings via web interface
 - Designed for easy use on iOS and Android devices
 - Can be added to your phone's home screen as a web app